sst/guide/_chapters/create-a-cognito-test-user.md

 date: 2016-12-28 12:00:00
 ---

-In this chapter, we are going to create a user which we are going use in later chapters to test our API and React App authentication.
+In this chapter, we are going to create a test user for our Cognito User Pool.
+We are going to need this user to test the authentication portion of our app later.

 ### Create User

-First, we will use aws cli to sign up a user with username, password and email.
+First, we will use AWS CLI to sign up a user with username, password and email.

 {% include code-marker.html %} In your terminal, run.